Size10 inches (25 cm)

-- As with all surgeonfish, this species has sharp spines on both sides of the caudal peduncle (i.e., where the caudal fin joins the fish’s body).
+- As with all surgeonfish, this species has sharp spines on both sides of the caudal peduncle (where the caudal fin joins the fish’s body).
 The spines are mildly venomous in this species.

-When alarmed, the palette surgeonfish will wedge itself tightly among the coral branches.
+When alarmed, the palette surgeonfish will wedge itself tightly among coral branches.

 - Diet consists of zooplankton and benthic algae.

-- Occurs in the Indo-Pacific from East Africa to the Line Islands, north to southern Japan, south to the southern Great Barrier Reef, New Caledonia, and Samoa.
+- Occurs in the Indo-Pacific from East Africa to the Line Islands, Japan, the southern Great Barrier Reef, New Caledonia, and Samoa.
 Also seen throughout Micronesia and from the Gilbert Islands (Kiribati), Mariana Islands and Mascarene Islands.

 - Relatively uncommon and highly localized throughout most of Micronesia.

-- Adult encountered in loose aggregations near the bottom over current-swept terraces of seaward reefs.
+- Adults are encountered in loose aggregations near the bottom over current-swept terraces of seaward reefs.

-- Juvenile and sub-adult typically appear in groups in clear reef areas or channels where there is substantial current.
+- Juveniles and sub-adults typically appear in groups in clear reef areas or channels where there is substantial current.
 In addition, the juvenile is typically secretive and found near or within Acropora coral thickets.

 - “Least Concern” on the IUCN Red List.